 It takes a hell of a lot to lead an entire nation – and to do it for eight years.

 No presidency is perfect, but Obama was nothing if not graceful throughout his two terms.
-Each time a crisis arose, he addressed the nation in a calm but compassionate way, expressing grief and empathy in time of sorrow, providing comfort in times of fear, and encouraging strength when needed.
+Each time a crisis arose, he addressed the nation in a calm but compassionate way, expressing grief and empathy in times of sorrow, providing comfort in times of fear, and encouraging strength when needed.

 Obama’s ability to speak to his people, to comfort and encourage them, is one of the key factors that make him a great leader.